What Is Safety Culture in SMS

 - Fight hard to demonstrate that your safety program is not about cronyism, petty squabbles, and other poor Just Culture practices; and

-- Put much energy into safety promotion, with newsletters, survey, meetings, and other forms of feedback.
+- Put much energy into safety promotion, with newsletters, surveys, meetings, and other forms of feedback.

 Initially, be conservative and don’t allow much transparency in terms of employees’ being allowed to see what other employees are submitting.
 Over time, loosen up and let employees see desensitized information.